theobald-software/kb.theobald-software.github.io/content/_required-support-information/Xtract-IS.md

 permalink: /:collection/:path
 ---

-In the event of a problem or error in connection with the use of our software, customers, partners and interested <br>

-parties have the opportunity to submit support tickets via our [ticket system]( https://support.theobald-software.com/helpdesk) .
+In the event of a problem or error when using our software, please submit a support tickets via our [ticket system]( https://support.theobald-software.com/helpdesk) .

-In order to offer our customers and prospects a competent service, we need the following information about the use of our software and the architecture used in your system landscape.

-The most important information about errors or problems is ensured by the transmission of complete logs in text / excel format. <br>

-The customer-specific settings can be visualized as screenshots.
-All of the following information can be determined independently by the user of our Xtract products.
+Please make sure to provide as much information as possible in order for the Theobald Software support team to understand and analyze the issue you are facing.
+Any screenshots, SSIS logs, the version of Xtract IS and your SAP system, etc. is helpful.

 ---

 ## Mandatory

 The following information is required to process a support ticket.
-Transmit entire log and no excerpts.
+Please do always provide the **complete** log (an excerpt will not do).

-### SSIS Log within Visual Studio
+### SSIS Log within Visual Studio/SSDT

-- for execution from *visual Studio*
-- display the *output* of the package via *view*
-- *output* save the SSIS log in text file
+When executing an SSIS package in Visual Studio/SSDT, please copy the content of the *Output* window into a text file (CTRL + A/C/V) and attache the file to the ticket.

 ![XIS-Support](/img/contents/xis_view_output.png){:class="img-responsive"}

 ![XIS-Support](/img/contents/xis_output.png){:class="img-responsive"}

-### SSIS Log within SSDT
+### SSIS Log/Report in SSIS

 - open integration services catalog (1)
 - Right click on the package (2)
-- report -> standard report -> all execution (3)
+- Reports -> Standard Reports -> All Executions (3)
-- open overview (4)
+- View Overview (4)
-- view messages
+- View Messages
-- view context -> right click -> export -> excel (5)
+- Right click on the canvas -> Export -> Excel (5)

 ![XIS-Support](/img/contents/excel-export-ssdt.png){:class="img-responsive"}